rubygarage/nextjs6-graphql-client-tutorial/README.md

 Babel-eslint allows you to lint ALL valid Babel code

-We're gonna use airbnb eslint config.
 There are few dependencies that are needed to be installed.

 This package provides Airbnb's .eslintrc as an extensible shared config